Departments

 Obstetrics and Gynecological department trains students in knowledge and skill to function as midwives’, incorporating evidence based practice in the care of women and newborns in the hospital and community.

-• Psychiatric nursing – Mrs. Nisha C.K
+• Psychiatric Nursing – Mrs. Nisha C.K

 The Department of Psychiatric Nursing is committed to training students in a variety of settings and provide comprehensive care to individuals, families, groups, and communities.
 They equip young nurses to form therapeutic relationships with individuals across the lifespan and trains the student to transform lives in a positive way.

-• Pediatric nursing – Prof. Shiny Mathew
+• Pediatric Nursing – Prof. Shiny Mathew

 The main objective of the pediatric health nursing department is to prepare students to identify the normal growth and development of children and identify deviation from the normal, give comprehensive nursing care to children and families suffering from various medical and surgical problems .

-• Community health nursing- Mrs. Deepa Nair
+• Community Health Nursing- Mrs. Deepa Nair

 The community health nursing department aims in training students to work in partnership with their local communities, work to prevent illness and promote health by identifying barriers to healthy lifestyles and general wellness.
 The students are shaped to be the interpretative bridge between the acute sector and community services.
 They embrace a social model of health to advocate and give a voice to the community accessing care.